 Similarly, push back rack systems are not intended to be used for applications where the aisle-side pallet is “picked.”
 Removing cartons reduces the load weight of the last pallet in the rack and may cause the inside pallets to push the aisle pallet out of the rack.
 Loading pallets of varying weights within the same lane may cause the heavier loads to push the lighter loads out of the rack.
 That means product damage, injuries, or worse.
 Be consistent with your loads.
 They should be alike in as many ways as possible for pushback rack to work correctly and safely.

 Bottom line: If you have pallet loads that vary by 500 pounds or more, designate push back lanes to handle common load weights.

 Most rack manufacturers have extensive usage guides.
 These tips are general guidelines, but you should always refer to your rack manufacturer for exact tolerances and specific specifications.
 If you can’t find the manual that came with your rack, many websites will have them in PDF form.
-You can also call the manufacturer or even a distributor like Cisco-Eagle for help hunting one down.
+We will help you hunt one down if you need assistance.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.